MicrosoftDocs/AdaptiveCards/AdaptiveCards/create/TextFeatures.md

 Not supported:
 Headers, tables and images.

-## Emojis
-The schema supports text-friendly emoji translation, so each renderer should properly translate the text to its unicode character.

-> `":umbrella:"`  => ":umbrella:" => *unicode umbrella emoji character in the text*

 ## Formatting functions

 When sending TextBlock items with date or time information, the date or time must be translated to the